galasa-dev/galasa.dev/src/markdown-pages/docs/first-steps/installing-online.md

    Setup complete
    ```
 1. Locate your user home directory and confirm it contains a `.galasa` folder.
 On Windows, the user home directory resembles: `C:\Users\<username>`, on MacOS it will be `/Users/<username>` and on Linux `/home/<username>`.
 Note that any file or folder beginning with a `.` is a hidden folder, so you might need to change the settings on your operating system to show hidden files.
-1. Edit a file called `overrides.properties` in your `.galasa` folder so that it contains:
+1. Edit a file called `overrides.properties` in your `.galasa` folder so that it contains the following configuration properties.
+Configuration properties held in this file is used by Galasa tests at runtime.
+You can change the value of the properties that are set in this file to enable you to run tests against different configurations without changing the test code.
+The following example configuration properties enable the provided Galasa SimBank tests to run on your machine:

    ```properties
    zos.dse.tag.SIMBANK.imageid=SIMBANK